 Though if you’re feeling heartbroken, heart-bruised or just not in a PS.
 I Love You state of mind, these soundscapes are irritating at best, painful at worst.
 And overplayed more times than Friends episodes on Dave come February 14th.

-Explaining her top ‘will you be my anti-Valentine?’ choices, Elizabeth says: “Cate Le Bon, Baxter Dury, The Slits and Nick Cave are huge heroes of mine.
-I could've picked many of Cate Le Bon's anti-love, heartbreak songs but I chose Love Is Not Love for its lyrics: "I won't let you sing my name again."
+So.
+With this in mind, we called on fashion designer and artist Elizabeth Ilsley to curate an alternative 17-song playlist exclusively for readers.
+An anti-Valentine’s playlist if you will.
+Some highlights: Joy Division’s tribute to a dying relationship and The Buzzcocks’ perfect summation up the unruliness of attraction.
+“Cate Le Bon, Baxter Dury, The Slits and Nick Cave are huge heroes of mine,” Elizabeth says of her choices.
+“I could've picked many of Cate Le Bon's anti-love, heartbreak songs but I chose Love Is Not Love for its lyrics: ‘I won't let you sing my name again.’
 My favourite Tame Impala song is Why Won't You Make Up Your Mind?
-They are by far my number one band (and this song is as wet and pathetic as I am therefore it's on the list [laughs].
-Also, I’m His Girl by Friends is on there as Polyamory is a huge part of my friends' lives at the moment and this is a forgotten, sassy, important pop song.”
-TBH, whatever your relationship status this is just a damn good playlist to feel all the feels.
+They are by far my number one band (and this song is as wet and pathetic as I am therefore it's on the list [laughs].”
+Elsewhere, I’m His Girl by Friends is on there, which she describes as “a forgotten, sassy, important pop song.”
+Though, regardless of your relationship status, this is just a damn good playlist.